 It becomes decreasingly practical to a human to use higher order underscores.
 One way to mitigate is to use a number representing order logic.
 For example

-could represent 3-dimensional array.- Relating to 1st order logic (
+a1_could represent a 1 dimensional array,a3_could represent 3-dimensional array.- Relating to 1st order logic (

 Triple Underscore